 Finding the Best Places to Retire Since 2006!

-Overview: Laid back Lauderdale-by-the-Sea sits on a barrier island just east of Fort Lauderdale on Florida's southeastern coast.
-It dates from the 1920s and is home to coral reefs and strips of sparkling sand.
+Laid back Lauderdale-by-the-Sea sits on a barrier island just east of Fort Lauderdale on Florida's southeastern coast.
+It dates from the 1920s and is home to coral reefs and long stretches of white sand.

-The community has worked to limit high rise hotels and condominium developments and maintains a bohemian but prosperous vibe.
-Palm trees line the streets, and one story, white and pink buildings glisten in the sun.
-Vacationers come in droves to snorkel, swim, jet ski and SCUBA dive (a favorite dive spot is the SS Copenhagen, a 19th century cargo steamer in 25 feet of water just 100 yards offshore).
-The beaches are long and clean, usually crowded and home to Loggerhead sea turtles' nesting grounds.
-Open-air thatch-roof beach bars do a steady business.
+Palm trees, "beachy" shops and colorful Adirondack chairs line downtown streets and help give Lauderdale-by-the-Sea a bohemian vibe.
+Vacationers come in droves to snorkel, swim, Jet Ski and SCUBA dive (a favorite dive spot is the SS Copenhagen, a 19th century cargo steamer in 25 feet of water just 100 yards offshore).
+Open-air thatch-roof bars along the beach do a steady business.
 The sand is often crowded, but Loggerhead sea turtles still come to nest.
 A Christmas boat parade and a craft festival are a couple of the town's fun events.
 Residents also take part in dune restoration projects and beach clean up days.

 Neighborhoods are neatly laid out, and homes, many of which back to a canal, are a mix of Florida cracker style, concrete block style and Mediterranean style.
-Apartments and condos are in good supply, too.
+White and pink condominiums line the beach.
 Busy North Ocean Drive (Highway A1A) and Commercial Boulevard are lined with banks, stores, gas stations, shopping centers and much more.